dracula/lcd-smartie/README.md

 ![Screenshot](./Skin_Preview.png)

 ## Install
-Download from github
+Download from github.<br>
-Place the the Dracula folder into your LCD Smartie Skins subfolder.
+Place the the Dracula folder into your LCD Smartie Skins subfolder. *\*Images folder is the same with Skins folder for old versions of LCD Smartie* <br>
-Go to LCD Smartie setup > Miscellaneus > Select Dracula > Apply Enjoy
+Go to LCD Smartie setup > Miscellaneus > Select Dracula > Apply<br>
+Enjoy<br>

 ## More on LCD Smartie